openamundsen/openamundsen/README.md

 Main features include:

-* Spatial interpolation of scattered meteorological point measurements using a combined lapse rate–inverse distance weighting scheme
+* Spatial interpolation of scattered meteorological point measurements using a combined lapse rate – inverse distance weighting scheme
-* Calculation of solar radiation taking into account terrain slope and orientation, hill shading and transmission losses and gains due to scattering, absorption, and reflections
+* Calculation of solar radiation taking into account terrain slope and orientation, hill shading and atmospheric transmission losses and gains due to scattering, absorption, and reflections
 * Adjustment of precipitation using several correction functions for wind-induced undercatch and redistribution of snow using terrain-based parameterizations
-* Simulation of the snow and ice mass and energy balance using either a multilayer scheme (based on Essery (2015)) or a bulk-layering scheme using separate layers for new snow, old snow, firn and ice
+* Simulation of the snow and ice mass and energy balance using either a multilayer scheme or a bulk-layering scheme using separate layers for new snow, old snow, firn and ice
 * Calculation of snowmelt using the surface energy balance or a temperature index/enhanced temperature index method
-* Usage of arbitrary timesteps (e.g. 10-minutely, daily) while resampling forcing data to the desired time resolution if necessary
+* Usage of arbitrary timesteps (e.g. 10 minutes, daily) while resampling forcing data to the desired time resolution if necessary
 * Flexible output of time series including arbitrary model variables for selected point locations in NetCDF or CSV format
-* Flexible output of gridded model variables, either for specific dates or periodically (e.g., daily or monthly), optionally aggregated to averages or sums
+* Flexible output of gridded model variables, either for specific dates or periodically (e.g., daily or monthly), optionally aggregated to averages or sums in NetCDF or ASCII Grid format
 * Live view window for displaying the model state in real time

 ## Quick start